-Role: Select either UNI or NNI.
+Role: The user can choose between UNI or NNI role.

-UNI - User-to-network interface which specifies that communication between the specified user and a specified network will occur.
+UNI - To select a user-network interface which specifies that communication between the specified user and a specified network will occur.

-NNI -Network-to-network interface specifies that communication between two specified networks will occur.
+NNI - To select a network-to-network interface specifies that communication between two specified networks will occur.